ibcel86/Peptide-Synthesis-Tool/README.md

 When developing novel peptide compounds in drug discovery, scientists often manually calculate the concentration, volume, and mass of each amino acid in a sequence.
 While this is manageable for short peptides, longer chains (e.g., 100+ mers) make the process error-prone and time-consuming — a single miscalculation can result in weeks of lost work.

-The **Sequence Calculator** is a simple but powerful tool that allows scientists to input a peptide sequence and receive an Excel (or CSV) output containing all the data needed to synthesise their peptide on an automated peptide synthesiser.
+The **Peptide Sequence Tool** is a simple but powerful tool that allows scientists to input a peptide sequence and receive an Excel (or CSV) output containing all the data needed to synthesise their peptide on an automated peptide synthesiser.

 ---